-Heartland provides equine-assisted activities and therapies.
-HTR offers adaptive riding lessons, interactive vaulting, horsemanship classes and occupational therapy through hippotherapy.
-These activities and therapies provide physical, cognitive, and emotional growth through the movement of and emotional bond created with the horse.
+Heartland provides equine-assisted services and therapies.
+HTR offers adaptive riding lessons, ground horsemanship classes and occupational therapy utilizing hippotherapy.
+These activities and therapies provide physical, cognitive, and emotional growth through the movement of, and the emotional bond created with the horse.

 We believe that horses can play an important role in helping individuals reach their full potential.
 Riding and interacting with horses is fun and creates an opportunity for participants to improve their physical, cognitive and emotional well-being.
 We foster an environment where participants are motivated to reach new levels of courage and confidence.

 Our weekly riding lessons are conducted by PATH Intl.
 Certified Therapeutic Riding Instructors.
 Hippotherapy sessions are conducted by an occupational therapist certified by the American Hippotherapy Association.
 We operate with the assistance of over 100 volunteers each week and 16 specially trained horses.